HTTP-RPC/Lima/README.md

 * `anchor` - when used with anchor views, determines the edges to which the view will be anchored within the parent
 * `isDisplayable` - determines whether the view will participate in auto layout (`true` by default)

-Additionally, the `LMSpacer` class can be used to create fixed or flexible space between other views.
+A `spacing` property supported by `LMRowView` and `LMColumnView` can be used to reserve a fixed amount of space between subviews.
+Additionally, the `LMSpacer` class can be used to create either fixed or flexible space between other views.

 Lima also provides the following view classes to simplify the use of several common UIKit types: